armanmass/templated_containers/README.md

 ### Step 2: Prerequisites

-Ensure you have a C++20 compatible compiler (like GCC 13+ or Clang 18+), CMake (3.10+), and Git installed.
+Ensure you have a C++20 compatible compiler (like GCC 13+ or Clang 18+), CMake (4.1+), and Git installed.
 The project uses GoogleTest for unit testing, which will be fetched automatically by CMake.

+note: built/ran testing on GCC 15.2 with C++23 but should stil work with older compiler and C++20

 ### Step 3: Build the Project